-Maral (Zeynab) Maghsoudi
+Maral Maghsoudi

-I’m Maral (Zeynab) Maghsoudi, a Computer Scientist and PhD Candidate specializing in machine learning, multi-omics data integration, and pathway analysis.
+I’m Maral (Zeynab) Maghsoudi, a Computer Scientist and PhD Candidate working at the intersection of machine learning, bioinformatics, and statistical modeling to extract meaningful insights from complex biomedical data.

 Email